Govinda-Fichtner/debugger-mcp/docs/TROUBLESHOOTING.md

 - State goes: Initializing → Running → Terminated
 - Never stops at entry or breakpoints
 - Total execution time < 100ms

+**🚨 Container users: If session terminates INSTANTLY (< 1 second), this is likely a container path issue!
+See "Container Path Mismatch" in "Breakpoint Not Hitting" section.**

 ### Common Causes